-By congressional action, all cadets who qualify are permitted to enroll as Merchant Marine Cadets, U. S. Naval Reserve, and it is the policy of the Academy that such procedure be followed.
+By recent congressional action, all cadets who are physically qualified and who so desire may enroll as Merchant Marine Cadets, U. S. Naval Reserve.
 After graduation and after having served as licensed officers on acceptable ships for three months they are qualified to become Merchant Marine Ensigns, U. S. Naval Reserve.